Research in Nursing

 Recent scholarly dissemination includes Indigenization of a small campus (Coyote), interdisciplinary mentorship of students across programs, interdisciplinary grief & loss simulation, and using a hybrid model during instructional skills workshops (ISW).

 Journeys in Nursing Scholarship

-The TRU School of Nursing Journeys in Nursing Scholarship Committee originated as part of the Scholarship Committee.
-Its purpose was to provide a forum for nursing faculty to present their current and future plans for a diverse range of scholarly work, including teaching, practice and research.
+This program provides a forum for nursing faculty to present their current and future plans for a diverse range of scholarly work, including teaching, practice and research.